ibm-cloud-docs/codeengine/configmap-secret.md

 ## Using secrets
 {: #secret-using}

-After you define your secret, your jobs or apps can consume and use the information that is stored in the secret.
+After you define your secret, your jobs or apps can consume and use the information that is stored in the secret by using environment variables.
 {: shortdesc}